 Similarly to Mississippi, the Louisiana Economic Development organization has a plethora of up-to-date information for businesses facing the effects of COVID-19.
 This list includes safety information, as well as grants and other helpful resources.
 The LED also provided contact form to get updates.
 Additional funds are on-going approval and being discussed in the Louisiana state legislature.
 Here are some specific state of Louisiana programs:

 - Loan Portfolio Guaranty Program – This program is providing loans up to $100K.
 Eligible small business owners may apply to one of the local banks and credit unions that have agreed to participate.

 - Louisiana Main Street Recovery Program – Although this program has stopped taking applications, there are still resources on this website.
 Applications for small businesses located in Lake Charles are open until October 31, 2020.

 - Louisiana Small Business Development – Multiple offices are located throughout the state to help consult small businesses.

 There When You Need Us Most

-Finally, with 4 location and about 140 employees, Guarantee Restoration Services is considered a small business, so we certainly understand how difficult these times are.
+Finally, with 4 locations and about 140 employees, Guarantee Restoration Services is considered a small business, so we certainly understand how difficult these times are.
 That’s why we work with our partners to find affordable, cost-effective solutions in order to provide COVID-19 cleaning or any of our other services.
-If your home or business needs coronavirus cleaning, contact me at firstname.lastname@example.org or connect with me on LinkedIn.
+We also wanted to give you some grant funding resources if applicable to your business.
+If your home or business needs coronavirus cleaning, contact me at email@example.com or connect with me on LinkedIn.